danbaryaakov/bean-runner/README.md

 Add the `@EnableScheduling` annotation if you want to use CRON scheduling for your flows.

-Add the `"org.beanrunner"` package to the `scanBasePackages` attribute of the `@SpringBootApplication` annotation as in the example below:
+Add the `"org.beanrunner"` package to the `scanBasePackages` attribute of the `@SpringBootApplication` annotation as in the example below (Don't forget to add the root packages of your own classes as well)

 ```java
 @SpringBootApplication(scanBasePackages = {"org.beanrunner", "com.my.package"})